RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 For example, most of the programs in your project could be using Enterprise COBOL for z/OS and only a few could use VS COBOL II.
 In this case, you would set directives for Enterprise COBOL for z/OS at the project level, and VS COBOL II at the respective COBOL programs.

 The Bankdemo application already has the required Compiler directives set on the files.
 At build time, the IDE invokes the COBOL Compiler to compile the sources and create a number of files.
-These "built" files can vary, but each COBOL program in the Bankdemo application compiles to produce the following three types of file:
+These "built" files can vary, but each COBOL program in the Bankdemo application compiles to produce the following three types of files:

 | **File type**               | **Function**                                                             |
 |-----------------------------|--------------------------------------------------------------------------|